amir-398/react-native-chill-ui/CONTRIBUTING.md

 ---

-Thank you for contributing to Chill UI! 🙏
+Thank you for contributing to ChillUI! 🙏
 ```